 Assessment of Current Buyer Behavior in Market

-Some recent trends that became more important in the B2C eCommerce have accelerated during the Covid 19 pandemic.
-M-commerce (smartphones and tablets), the “click-and-collect” or “click-and-reserve” options, the C2C, the social commerce, and finally the sustainable and local e-commerce have all seen tremendous growth during the successive lockdowns.
-The “click-and-collect” option for general products and grocery stores in particular, which had grown significantly in the past years, has even touched the traditional farmers’ market suppliers who had no other choice to sell their fresh products while people were told to stay home.
-Most food grocers, even smaller ones are implementing convenient services on their sites and developing their digital presence to maintain their sales and also increase their market share with new online clients.
+Some recent trends that became more important in the B2C eCommerce have accelerated during the Covid-19 pandemic.
+M-commerce (smartphones and tablets), the “click-and-collect” or “click-and-reserve” options, the C2C, the social commerce, and finally sustainable and local e-commerce all saw tremendous growth during the successive pandemic lockdowns.
+The “click-and-collect” option for general products and grocery stores in particular, which had grown significantly in the past years, even touched the traditional farmers’ market suppliers who had no other choice to sell their fresh products while people were told to stay home.
+Most food grocers, even smaller ones implemented convenient services on their sites and developed their digital presence to maintain their sales and also increase their market share with new online clients.
 The “premium” delivery subscription, just like Amazon Premium, is growing rapidly.
 The “click-and-reserve” option is also a growing service.

-The pandemic and successive lockdowns have revealed pronounced changes in consumption habits, with customers more inclined to seek the bargains and favor a greener purchasing behavior.
+The pandemic and its lockdowns revealed pronounced changes in consumption habits, with customers more inclined to seek the bargains and favor a greener purchasing behavior.
 The shared economy and its platforms are also trending in France with 60% of internet users using them for renting homes, car sharing, and grouping purchases from producers (i.e. vegetables).
 A notable trend is the craze for second hand or refurbished items.
-Specialized websites such as Le Bon Coin, Vinted or Back Market have all experienced tremendous activity during the past year.
-At the same time, the e-tourism sector and the usual performing websites, such as Booking or AirBnB were hit hard but did recover quickly after the second semester of 2021 when travel restrictions were lifted.
+Specialized websites such as Le Bon Coin, Vinted or Back Market have all experienced tremendous activity during the past years.
+The e-tourism sector and the usual performing websites, such as Booking or AirBnB were hit hard but did recover quickly after the second semester of 2021 when travel restrictions were lifted.

-Another growing trend for e-merchants is the use of marketplaces; 35% sell on marketplaces and 23% operate their own marketplace.
-With an annual growth of 14%, sales on marketplaces account for over 30% of total e-commerce sales.
+Another growing trend for e-merchants is the use of marketplaces; 36% sell on marketplaces and 23% operate their own marketplace.

 Domestic eCommerce (B2C)

 B2C shopping abroad is also becoming more popular; there is a growing share of cross-border online purchases taking place.
 French e-buyers are proportionally more likely to buy abroad than the average European e-buyer.
-In 2019, 36 % of French online shoppers bought from foreign e-merchants, and 62% of e-merchants established in France received orders from customers abroad.
+In 2021, over 35 % of French online shoppers bought from foreign e-merchants, and over 60% of e-merchants established in France received orders from customers abroad.

 With a growth rate of around 15% a year over the past three years, sales to professionals (B2B) via websites (not including EDI) represent an average of 4% of total company turnover.
-This market was estimated at $168 billion in 2019 and is expected to grow significantly in the next coming years.
-Most of the transactions were made in travel and transportation purchases (53%), followed by a few sectors such as office supplies (33%), computer supplies (30%), medical supplies (25%).
+This market was estimated at over $260 billion in 2021 and is expected to grow significantly in the next coming years.

 eCommerce Intellectual Property Rights